 First step

 Firstly, the shareholders of the company must approve the issuing of Employee Stock Option Plan (ESOP) scheme through a special resolution.
-Then, as per Rule 12(2) of The Companies (Share Capital and Debentures) Rules, 2014, the company shall make the following disclosures in the explanatory statement annexed to the notice for passing of the resolution—
+Then, as per Rule 12(2) of The Companies (Share Capital and Debentures) Rules, 2014, the company shall make the following disclosures in the explanatory statement annexed to the notice for passing of the resolution.

-Second step
+Second Step

 Then, the Board of directors shall disclose in the Directors’ Report for the year, the details of the Employee Stock Option Scheme such as options granted, options vested, options exercised, the total number of shares arising as a result of exercise of option, options lapsed, the exercise price, variation of terms of options, money realised by exercise of options, total number of options in force, etc. as per Rule 12 (9).

-Tax Implications of ESOP on Employees
+Tax Implications of Employee Stock Option Plan on Employees

 On ESOP, taxes are levied twice: